memgraph/memgraph/docs/user_technical/quick-start.md

 construction.

 Here is an example related to `Node.js`.
-Memgraph doesn't have integrated support for `Web Socket` which is required during the execution in any web browser.
+Memgraph doesn't have integrated support for `WebSocket` which is required during the execution in any web browser.
 If you want to run `openCypher` queries from a web browser, [websockify](https://github.com/novnc/websockify) has to be up and running.
-Requests from web browsers are wrapped into `Web Socket` messages, and a proxy is needed to handle the overhead.
+Requests from web browsers are wrapped into `WebSocket` messages, and a proxy is needed to handle the overhead.
 The proxy has to be configured to point out to Memgraph's Bolt port and web browser driver has to send requests to the proxy port.